jtladner/Courses/PracticalComputing/Fall_2018/Class1_Intro_RegExp/readme.md

      ```

     3. Edit your regular expression to change sequence names.
 New names should only include the characters prior to the first underscore ('_')
-    4. Edit regular expression to remove all 'N' characters from the beginning and end of each sequence
+    4. Edit your regular expression to remove all 'N' characters from the beginning and end of each sequence

 3. Open "HastingsBirdList\_2007\_.txt" in your text editor.
 This file contains tab-delimited information about bird species cited in the Hastings Park Conservancy in Vancouver, BC.
     1. Design a single search and replace query that utilizes regular expressions to reformat **every** line to the following format: